Rianto-RNT/rnt-react-development/README.md

     - Create cart item styles
     - Implementing styles in comonent
     - Implementing React memo in cart item
+  - useCallback and useMemo
+  - Gzipping and Compression
+    - Install comression in node backend server
+    -  implementing compression in server.js

 ## TODO to fix